d-bl/GroundForge/docs/help/Reshape-Patterns.md

 Some tried [SVG editor]s (they might have been improved, check for a free trial period):
 * Lace8 and Knipling (💰, not on Mac) don't support SVG and fail at step 1.
 * InkScape (free, needs crutches on a Mac) can skip step 2.
-  More lace related tutorials on a [blog] by Veronika Irvine.
 * Affinity Designer (💰) doesn't need step 2, step 3 not yet tried.
 * InkPad (free, iPad) doesn't need step 2, version 1.6 fails at step 3.
 * CorelDRAW (Home and Student Suite 💰, Windows) version x8 requires step 2.